Understanding Spousal Identity Theft and How It Happens

 • Some banks will refuse your claims without a verified police report.

-• The family member might have used your identity to commit other crimes in the past, and your name is on the police record.
+• The family member might have used your identity to commit other crimes in the past, and your name is on record with law enforcement.

 • Refusing to file a report may make you complicit in the crime.